JupiterM/Angular16Motoko/README.md

 ZoneAware promise returns value in console.
 Only there to demostrate connectivity.
 Will be changed later.

+## Deploy on IC Network
+Just change values in 'canister_ids.json' to your own.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server